heutelbeck/sapl-policy-engine/sapl-documentation/2_1_AuthorizationSubscriptions.md

 }
 ```

 This authorization subscription expresses the intent of Dr. Alice, a doctor from the cardiology department, to read patient record #123, which belongs to the cardiology department.
 Notice how each field provides attributes that policies can check: `subject.role`, `subject.department`, `resource.type`, and `resource.department`.
-Also note that `patientId` is a number, not a string - subscriptions can use any JSON value type.
+Also note that `patientId` is a number, not a string; subscriptions can use any JSON value type.

 The PEP constructs this JSON object from the application context and sends it to the PDP, which evaluates it against all applicable policies to produce an authorization decision.